-At the December 11, 2012 and January 15, 2013 public hearings, the Board specifically discussed a number of modifications relating to Agriculture, Biological Resources, Community Design, Community Development, Wind Energy Conversion Systems (WECS), and Transportation in the LCPA.
+At the February 26, 2013 public hearing, the Board specifically discussed a number of modifications relating to Agriculture, Biological Resources, Community Design, Community Development, Energy, Public Facilities and Services, Transportation, Public Coastal Access, Mapping, and Coastal Permits in the LCPA.
 The Board provided direction to staff on policies and programs that were accepted, and those that should be revised.

 Exhibit 1 provides new revisions requested by the Board to specific policies and development code sections related to the topics listed above, as well as additional modifications suggested by staff.
-Each proposal includes a brief discussion along with recommended new text shown in cross-out underline format in boxes labeled "PROPOSED AMENDMENTS, Board Action Required," to facilitate your final approval.
+Each proposal includes a brief discussion along with recommended new text where appropriate, shown in cross-out underline format in boxes labeled "PROPOSED AMENDMENTS, Board Action Required," to facilitate your final approval.